logo

 Clever Campers Start with Curious Minds!

 Science camps spark lifelong friendships and inspire a passion for discovery.
-In informal, engaging settings, curiosity and inquisitiveness come naturally—and at SCI Camps, the magic of science takes center stage!
+In informal, engaging settings, curiosity comes naturally—and at SCI Camps, the magic of science takes center stage!

-With hands-on activities, campers explore, experiment, and uncover the “hows” and “whys” of the world around them.
-Through teamwork, investigation, and creativity, SCI Campers grow into bold thinkers and problem solvers.
+Through hands-on activities, campers explore, experiment, and uncover the hows and whys of the world around them.
+With teamwork, creativity, and problem-solving challenges woven throughout each day, SCI Campers grow into confident thinkers and bold explorers.

 Become a member and save.